 Description

 In addition to the Hebridean which gives this yarn its name, we also include a variety of black wools such as Texel, Cheviot and Black Welsh Mountain.
-We add Real Shetland to produce the paler browns and greys and the white is 100% Real Shetland.
+We add Shetland to produce the paler browns and greys and the white is 100% real Shetland.
 All wools except the Shetland are sourced from farms in and around Sedbergh.

-We have a selection of five natural colours:
+We have a selection of natural colours:

 - Alba – natural white shetland